nv-nikkulkarni/rag/docs/multi-collection-retrieval.md

   SPDX-FileCopyrightText: Copyright (c) 2025 NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.
   SPDX-License-Identifier: Apache-2.0
 -->

-# Multi-Collection Retrieval
+# Multi-Collection Retrieval for NVIDIA RAG Blueprint

-This document describes how to use the NVIDIA RAG system to retrieve and generate responses from multiple vector collections simultaneously.
+This document describes how to use the [NVIDIA RAG Blueprint](readme.md) to retrieve and generate responses from multiple vector collections simultaneously.

 ## Overview